-Look up Ephesians 4:29 to discover God's solution to the problem of rejoicing in wrong.
-What is it?

-Because competition is so much a part of our world, everyone is affected by it.
-Yet we need to get rid of our attitudes of competition (what love is not) in order to replace them with attitudes of compassion (what love is).
-Here are some things to include as you pray for this:

-- > Reveal to me how competitive I am. - > Work the competitive attitude out of me using any means You have to use. - > Replace my competitiveness with compassion.
+YOUTH SOLUTIONS Find fault with others? p Ephesians 4:29 to discover God's solution to the problem of g in wrong.
+What is it? by it.
+Y not) in se competition is so much a part of our world, everyone is affected et we need to get rid of our attitudes of competition (what love is order to replace them with attitudes of compassion (what love is). re some things to include as you pray for this: Reveal to me how competitive I am.
+Work the competitive attitude out of me using any means You have to use.
+Replace my competitiveness with compassion.
+Love e Is

-Love Is